darshankharbikar/Embedded-Linux-using-yocto/1 yocto intro/README.md

 ```
 $ source poky/oe-init-build-env [ build_directory ]
 ```
-- Here build_directory is an optional argument for the name of the directory where the environment is set
+- Here "build" directory is an default argument for the name of the directory where the environment is set
 - in case it is not given , it defaults to "build"
-- The above script will move you in a build folder and create two files ( local.conf, bblayers.conf ) inside conf folder
+- The above script will move you in a "build" folder and create two files ( local.conf, bblayers.conf ) inside conf folder

 Step 4: Building Linux Distribution
+NOTE: do not build as root.

 ```
 $ bitbake <image_name>
 ```
 ```
-$ time bitbake core-image-minimal
+$ bitbake core-image-minimal
 ```

 core-image-minimal